geocoder21/WhiteStarLine/README.md

 ## Description
 This project assesses whether an area of sea contains icebergs.
 Where icebergs are found, it calculates volume and mass of ice.
-The aim is to identify icebergs that are small enough to be towed out of the way of shipping using a specialised iceberg-towing tug vessel.
+The aim is to identify icebergs that are small enough to be towed using a specialised iceberg-towing tug vessel.

 ## Installation